Matt Blair

 • The conflict the team is facing

-• The question that naturally raises
+• The question that naturally rises from the conflict

-• The answer to the question
+• The answer to solve the conflict/question facing your team

-• Your solution to get the team back on track
+• Your solution to get the team back on track or producing effectively

-• These are your A-List goals for the team
+• These are your A-list goals for the team

 Your answers here should be: